Age diagnosed: 42

-After 4 years of showing Parkinson’s symptoms I was diagnosed in 2012.
-From there, I used my background in PR and Marketing, and founded a charity dedicated to Young Onset Parkinson’s, Spotlight YOPD, from the realisation that young people with Parkinson’s are under-represented globally.
-I continue to run a small Marketing and PR consultancy but downsized and relocated in order to focus on the charity.
+“After four years of showing Parkinson’s symptoms I was diagnosed in 2012.
+I used my background in journalism, PR and Marketing, and founded a charity dedicated to Young Onset Parkinson’s, Spotlight YOPD, having discovered how under-represented those diagnosed under 50 are globally.
+I continue to run a small Marketing and PR consultancy but downsized and relocated in order to focus on the charity.”

 Why is the World Parkinson Congress (WPC) important to you and what do you hope to gain from the congress?

 This will be my second WPC – having attended 2016 Portland as a last-minute entry.